March 25, 2021

 Cervical cancer is most commonly treated with surgery, especially if the cancer is detected early.
 There are several different types of surgery options that can be considered based on the stage.
 Surgical treatment can involve a total or partial hysterectomy (removal of ovaries and fallopian tube) as per individual health status.

-In this form of treatment, radiologists use high-energy rays of radiation to kill cancerous cells.
+In this form of treatment, radiologists use high-energy rays of radiation to kill the affected cells.
 A combination of radiation therapy and weekly chemotherapy is commonly utilized in the early stages of cervical cancer.
 During this treatment, a radiation oncologist may suggest avoiding sexual intercourse until a few weeks after the treatment.

 Read more: How Immunotherapy Works to Treat Cancer